MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 With Exchange Online monitoring supports the following scenarios:

-- **Email clients**.
-You can view the health for the following email clients based on email read activity:
+- **Email clients**: You can view the health for the following email clients based on email read activity:

   - Outlook desktop
   - Outlook on the web